 All medications must undergo rigorous testing before they can be approved for use.
 The trial process is lengthy, complex and carries significant costs to the pharmaceutical industry.
-A large majority of treatments do not reach the final stages of a trial and only some of these receive approval to be marketed.
+Only a small minority of treatments reach the final stages of a trial and receive approval to be marketed.

 The various stages of trials have a specific purpose as outlined below.

 1. Developing and testing a compound in a laboratory

 When researchers suspect that a product or compound may be beneficial, they will first check to see if any relevant research papers have been published and will carefully study any findings.